stakater/kubectl-tenant/README.md

-# kubectl-tenant (Multi Tenant Operator cliet plugin)
+# kubectl-tenant (Multi Tenant Operator client plugin)

 > ⚠️ **Disclaimer:** This tool is under active development.
 Features are limited, APIs may change, and code may undergo drastic revisions.